New York Film Locations

 In 1990, the state of New York took possession of six of the nine historic theatres on 42nd Street, and the New 42nd Street non-profit organization was appointed to oversee their restoration and maintenance.
 The theatres underwent renovation for Broadway shows, conversion for commercial purposes, or demolition.

-New York County Supreme Court, 60 Centre Street, Financial, Manhattan.
+New York County Supreme Court, 60 Centre Street and Worth Street, Manhattan.

 otsoNY Comments: The final scene, shot in Prospect Park in Brooklyn, is a re-shoot.
 It had originally been filmed in black and white, but it was decided that it looked too flat.